 KS2 SATs Maths questions are slightly more complicated because it requires your children to use two-step methods.
 All the unnecessary information tends to throw off children when they attempt to solve a word problem.
-As Elizabeth Green says, ‘Math is not a disconnected process but a manipulation of real numbers that exist in the real world and make real sense.”
+As Elizabeth Green says, “Math is not a disconnected process but a manipulation of real numbers that exist in the real world and make real sense.”
 (New York Times) Many kids don’t realise they’re already doing maths when they’re counting how many more pieces of candy they have than their friends.

 4. Familiarise them with Different Styles of Questions

-5. Familiarise yourselves with sample SATs papers
+5. Familiarise yourselves with sample SATS KS2 Maths Tests

-Not an easy task, as there is are few sample test papers available for the new SATs on the government website!
-However, it is useful to download so you can see the different styles of questions and levels of difficulty.
+It is useful to download so you can see the different styles of questions and levels of difficulty.
 SATs Companion has 10 test papers for Maths & SPAG, covering all areas of the new curriculum.
 They cover all the question styles, content and gives personalised feedback to prepare you child for the tests in May.